SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/05-Booleans.md

 }

 ```

-The result of this expression will be `not`, and this is expected behavior:
+The result of this expression will be `not`, and this is expected behavior.

+The result of this expression:
 ``` js live
 if (1 == true) {
   console.log('same');